The Peer Reviewer Becomes the Model Referee

 Peer review is not a purity machine.
 It is unpaid labor, uneven expertise, social trust, disciplinary politics, and time pressure wrapped around the serious task of deciding whether a manuscript should enter the record.
 A review may improve a paper, catch a flaw, miss a fabrication, protect a field, or reproduce its blind spots.

-The existing site has treated paper mills as attacks on the literature from the author side.
-The model referee is the same crisis from the gatekeeping side: AI helping reviewers make judgment-shaped text.
+The existing site has treated paper mills as attacks on the literature from the author side and grant-review filters as automated pressure on research funding.
+The model referee is the same institutional problem from the journal and conference gate: AI helping reviewers and editors make judgment-shaped text.

 A referee report is confidential but consequential, private but institutional, advisory but often decisive.
 If a model writes or substantially shapes that report, the machine is not just summarizing.
-It is entering the ritual by which private skepticism becomes public knowledge.
+It is entering the ritual by which private skepticism becomes public knowledge, the same knowledge pipeline mapped in AI in science and research integrity.

 Why Reviewers Reach for It

-Some assistance can help.
-A 2024 large-scale empirical study found GPT-4 feedback overlapped with human peer-review points at a level comparable to overlap between two human reviewers.
-ICLR 2025 piloted a Review Feedback Agent that commented on submitted reviews rather than replacing reviewers; organizers said it did not write reviews or make decisions, and later reported improvements in specificity, engagement, and actionability without a statistically significant difference in final acceptance outcomes.
+Some assistance can help when the task is narrowly scoped.
+A large-scale empirical study submitted in 2023 found GPT-4 feedback overlapped with human peer-review points at a level comparable to overlap between two human reviewers.
+ICLR 2025 piloted a Review Feedback Agent that commented on submitted reviews rather than replacing reviewers; organizers said it did not write reviews or make acceptance decisions.
+The randomized ICLR study later reported that 27% of reviewers who received feedback updated their reviews, more than 12,000 suggestions were incorporated, and feedback was associated with longer and more informative reviews.

-That is the defensible version: the model critiques the review, the reviewer chooses whether to revise, and the conference studies the effect.
+That is the defensible version: the venue controls the tool, the model critiques the review rather than the paper's destiny, the reviewer chooses whether to revise, and the conference studies the effect.
 The risky version is quieter: a reviewer uploads a confidential manuscript to a general chatbot, pastes the output into a report, and receives credit for a judgment they did not fully perform.
+The difference is not cosmetic.
+It is the difference between governed assistance and an unlogged private sub-reviewer.

 The Policy Split

-As of June 16, 2026, publication bodies have not collapsed into one rule, but the boundary is clear.
-The International Committee of Medical Journal Editors says submitted manuscripts are privileged communications and should not be uploaded into AI systems where confidentiality cannot be assured without explicit author permission.
-It also says reviewers who use AI should disclose the use and validate the content.
+As of June 19, 2026, publication bodies have not collapsed into one rule, but the boundary is clear.
+The International Committee of Medical Journal Editors says submitted manuscripts are privileged communications and that editors, reviewers, or publishers should not upload them into AI systems where confidentiality cannot be assured without explicit author permission.
+Its reviewer guidance also says reviewers should follow the journal's AI policy or request permission, disclose AI use to the journal, and validate AI-generated content because it can be incorrect, incomplete, or biased.

-Elsevier tells reviewers not to upload manuscripts or reviewer communications into generative AI tools and says critical thinking and original assessment are human responsibilities.
-Nature Portfolio asks peer reviewers not to upload manuscripts into generative AI tools and to declare AI support used to evaluate manuscript claims.
-NeurIPS 2025 told reviewers not to share submissions with any LLMs; its 2026 Evaluations and Datasets track says reviewers may not use LLMs or AI agents in review.
+Elsevier tells reviewers not to upload manuscripts, manuscript parts, reviewer reports, questionnaires, or related correspondence into generative AI tools, including for language improvement, and says the critical thinking and original assessment required for review are human responsibilities.
+Nature Portfolio asks peer reviewers not to upload manuscripts into generative AI tools and to declare any AI support used to evaluate manuscript claims.
+NeurIPS 2025 told reviewers not to talk about or share submissions with anyone or any LLMs; its 2026 Evaluations and Datasets track says reviewers may not use LLMs or AI agents in review and asks reviewers to report prompt injections or hidden instructions.

 At the same time, publishers and conferences are building sanctioned systems.
-Springer Nature announced an internal AI-driven tool in January 2025 for editorial quality checks before peer review, with human experts double-checking results.
-ICLR piloted an official feedback agent under program-chair control.
+Springer Nature announced an internal AI-driven tool in January 2025 for editorial quality checks before peer review, with human experts double-checking results and 14 suitability checks including data availability, ethics, clinical trials, and misuse threats.
+ICLR piloted an official feedback agent under program-chair control and later had to respond to concerns about low-quality LLM-generated reviews, emphasizing disclosure, reviewer responsibility, and enforcement.
 The line is not "AI never touches review."
-The line is whether the tool is governed, confidential, traceable, and subordinate to human responsibility.
+The line is whether the tool is governed, confidential, traceable, proportionate, and subordinate to human responsibility.

 The Prompt-Injection Moment